jeremytammik/tbc/a/1437_bcf_manual_addin.md

 They were resolved over the week-end, however, and both the stand-alone sample client and the new Revit add-in version now work fine.

+Here are some screen snapshots running the Revit add-in version:

 The first step is the log in to the BIM-IT server:

 <center>